sciencemesh/sciencemesh/docs/content/en/docs/How to join ScienceMesh/Support-for-Nextcloud-and-ownCloud-10/_index.md

 ---

-> **_NOTE:_** The following steps documents installation for common k8s deployment environments,
-> there may be additional steps required for different deployments.
+> **_NOTE:_** The following steps describe tricky setup point for k8s deployment environments, there may be additional steps required for different deployments.

-## Install Nextcloud server

-popsat

-## Install OwnCloud server

-popsat

 Both Nextcloud and ownCloud 10 are covered by a procedure described in
 <https://sciencemesh-nextcloud.readthedocs.io/en/latest/installation.html>.